Both Sides: Unreleased tracks

 Several instrumental tracks were recorded and subsequently released as extra tracks on both singles for "Everyday" and "We Wait and We Wonder".
 These instrumental tracks include "Rad Dudeski" and "Don't Call Me Ashley".
 In addition, there were other various B-sides that were released from the Both Sides sessions ("Take Me with You", "For a Friend") and a few cover songs that made it on other various albums.

 "For a Friend" was written as a tribute to Collins's longtime friend, saxophonist Don Myrick, who was wrongfully killed by a policeman in Los Angeles while Collins was composing the album.
 Myrick had played sax solos on Collins's songs "If Leaving Me Is Easy", "The West Side", "One More Night" and "All of My Life".

 There has been discussion about a song called "Deep Water Town".
 It is from the Both Sides sessions and did not make the cut, was never released nor widely circulated amongst collectors.
 A very early "demo" of it was released on the official fanclub website in 2011.
 It is more of an improvisation from which only a part of the chorus made it to the completed track.
 This completed track features an atmospheric drum machine, keyboard sounds (no piano) and vocals by Collins telling a story about a disaster at sea and families left behind.

 In November 2004, Collins himself commented on the song on the forum of his old official website:

 "DEEP WATER TOWN...again I scratch my head and ask how did someone get it...
 I don't think it was ever released, or am I going slowly senile.
 It was a pretty song about a disaster at sea, and the families left behind.
 Obviously one of my more cheerful pre-divorce moments.
 Circa Both Sides...."

-The Both Sides of the World Tour

-Although Both Sides failed to reach the same heights as ...But Seriously and No Jacket Required, the supporting tour was a huge success.
-It was a 13-month tour, which saw over 150 performances on over 6 continents.